 In addition to generating the keys and tokens necessary to make Twitter API requests, you will also be able to set access permissions, document the use case or purpose for the App, define a callback URL, and modify other settings related to your App developer environment from within the management dashboard.

 Apps and Projects

 You can use Apps and Projects to help organize your work with the Twitter Developer Platform by use case.
-Each Project can contain a single app at this point in time.
-If you would like to access the new Twitter API v2 endpoints, you will need to use credentials from an App that is associated with a project.
+Each Project can contain a single App if you have Essential access, and up to three Apps if you have Elevated or greater access.

-Dev portal dashboard
+Developer portal dashboard

-- View your existing standalone Apps and their associated App ID.
+- View your existing Standalone Apps and their associated App ID.

 - Delete an unused Project or App.

-- Review or update a specific App's settings, including updating name, desciption, website, callback URL and permissions.
+- Review or update a specific App's settings, including updating name, desciption, website, callback URL, and permissions.

-Applying for access
+Signing up for access

 If you have existing Twitter Apps, you can view and edit your Apps via the Twitter App dashboard if you are logged into your Twitter account on developer.twitter.com.
-Please note you will not need to apply for an account to manage any and all Apps that were previously created on apps.twitter.com.
+Please note you will not need to sign up for an account to manage any and all Apps that were previously created on apps.twitter.com.